Tropingenie/SENG-440/README.md

 Repo for storing the SENG 440 project code.

 ## Objective
 Provide a RGB to YCC colour conversion ASIP.
-Code will be written in C and compiled for an ARM processor.
+Code will be written in C and compiled for an ARM processor with architecture armv4tl.

-## Notes
-This code was compiled and ran on the Real ARM machine using telnet, following the instructions in the Announcement section on Brightspace.
-The arm processor used had architecture armv4tl.

 ## Directions for running C code
 To run, please compile the mainOptimzed.c file with